- The Sulpicians form a society of diocesan

 diocesan priest incardinated in a diocese, to have completed at

-two years of parish ministry in his diocese of origin and to be
+least two years of parish ministry in his diocese of origin and to

-available to serve in the pastoral works of the Canadian Province
+be available to serve in the pastoral works of the Canadian

-for the Sulpician vocations for his region (see the list below).
+responsible for the Sulpician vocations for his region (see the

-will provide information on the periodic meetings held for the
+list below).
+He will provide information on the periodic meetings

 will accept him as a candidate.
 His participation in

-meetings will give him sufficient information about the Society
+these meetings will give him sufficient information about the

-requirements of Sulpician life.
-This priest will also be
+Society and the requirements of Sulpician life.
+This priest will

-spiritually in the discernment of his possible Sulpician vocation.
+also be accompanied spiritually in the discernment of his possible

 - After this

-of discernment, with the support of the person responsible for
+period of discernment, with the support of the person responsible

-written autorisation to have an experience with Saint Sulpice.
-The
+for a written autorisation to have an experience with Saint

 First experience with Saint